NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

     2. Lesson 2 Objective Overview
         ---------------------------

-        1.  []{#do_you .anchor}Which records do you need to create to support a new application server that uses both IPv4 and IPv6?
+        1. Which records do you need to create to support a new application server that uses both IPv4 and IPv6?
 (Choose all that apply.)

             a.
 MX